github/codeql/docs/codeql/query-help/index.rst

 View the query help for the queries included in the ``code-scanning``, ``security-extended``, and ``security-and-quality`` query suites for the languages supported by CodeQL.

+- :doc:`CodeQL query help for C and C++ <cpp>`
+- :doc:`CodeQL query help for C# <csharp>`
+- :doc:`CodeQL query help for Go <go>`
+- :doc:`CodeQL query help for Java <java>`
+- :doc:`CodeQL query help for JavaScript <javascript>`
+- :doc:`CodeQL query help for Python <python>`

+.. pull-quote:: Information

    Each query help article includes:

    - A summary of key metadata for the query.
    - Information about which query suites the query is included in.
    - A link to the query in the `CodeQL repository <https://github.com/github/codeql>`__.
    - A description of the potential vulnerability that the query identifies and a recommendation for how to avoid introducing the problem to your code.

 .. toctree::
+   :hidden:
    :titlesonly:

    cpp
    csharp
    go